Robert J. Vanderbei

-Robert J. Vanderbei (born 1955) is an American mathematician and Professor in the Department of Operations Research and Financial Engineering at Princeton University.
+Robert J. Vanderbei (born 1955) is an American mathematician and Emeritus Professor in the Department of Operations Research and Financial Engineering at Princeton University.

 Biography

 Robert J. Vanderbei was born in Grand Rapids, MI, in 1955.
 He received his BS in Chemistry in 1976 and an MS in Operations Research and Statistics in 1978 from Rensselaer Polytechnic Institute and his PhD in Applied Mathematics from Cornell University in 1981.
 In his thesis, he developed probabilistic potential theory for random fields consisting of tensor products of Brownian motions.
 He was postdoctoral research fellow at New York University's Courant Institute of Mathematical Sciences and then at the Mathematics Department at the University of Illinois Urbana-Champaign.
 In 1984, he left academia and joined Bell Labs, where he served as a team member of AT&T's Advanced Decision Support Systems venture.
 In 1990, Vanderbei returned to academia to teach at Princeton University.
 He is currently a Professor in the Department of Operations Research and Financial Engineering (ORFE).
 In addition to his appointment in ORFE, he also has courtesy appointments in Mathematics, Astrophysics, Computer Science, and Applied Mathematics.
 He is also a member of the Bendheim Center for Finance.